Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 ```
 Now let's write some tests!

 Inside the integration folder, I am going to create a `search.feature` file and a `search` folder.
-The name of the feature file and the directory should match exactly as this is how the cucumber pre-processor finds the step definitions.
+The name of the feature file and the directory should match exactly as this is how the cucumber pre-processor finds the step definitions for each feature file when using non-global step definitions.

 Once again, my test examples are going to involve searching Google.
 Here is my `search.feature` file and the step definition I've created inside the search folder.
 ```feature